Earl Watford: 2014

 The following season, Watford competed against Jonathan Cooper for the vacant starting left guard role after the departure of Daryn College to the Miami Dolphins in free agency.
 Watford and Cooper were named the backup offensive guards behind starters Paul Fanaika and Ted Larsen to start the regular season.

-On September 18, 2014, he made his professional regular season debut during the Arizona Cardinals' 25-14 victory at the New York Giants.
+On September 18, 2014, he made his professional regular season debut during the Arizona Cardinals' 25-14 victory over the New York Giants.
 He missed five games during the season (Weeks 8-12) after suffering a high ankle sprain.
 He finished the season with ten games and zero starts as the Arizona Cardinals finished second in the NFC West with an 11-5 record.
 On January 3, 2015, Watford played in his first career playoff game as the Arizona Cardinals lost to the Carolina Panthers 27-16 in the NFC Wildcard game.

 2015

 During the off season, the Arizona Cardinals saw the departure of Paul Fanaika, signed free agent guard Mike Iupati, and moved Ted Larsen to center.
 With Iupati slated as the starting right guard, Watford competed against Jonathan Cooper for the vacant starting left guard position.
 In an unexpected move, the Arizona Cardinals named Watford the starting right tackle, ahead of Bradley Sowell.
 He would replace Bobby Massie who was in the midst of serving a two-game suspension after an incident during the week of the Super Bowl.

 He made his first career start in the Arizona Cardinals' season-opening 31-19 victory over the New Orleans Saints.
 On December 8, 2015, the Cardinals placed Watford on injured/reserve after he suffered a hand injury, effectively ending his season.
 He finished the season with two starts and appeared in eight games.
 Watford also missed three games during the season (Weeks 6-8).